20 Best Things to Do in Kitty Hawk, NC

 1411 National Park Dr, Manteo, NC

-The Elizabethan Gardens are a 10-acre public garden located in Manteo, North Carolina.
+The Elizabethan Gardens are a 10-acre public garden located in Manteo.
 The gardens are open year-round and feature a variety of Elizabethan-themed gardens and events.
 Visitors can stroll through the gardens, enjoy the view from the gazebo, or take a tour of the grounds.
 The gardens are a popular spot for weddings and special events.

 The Elizabethan Gardens are a beautiful spot to enjoy the outdoors.
 The gardens are well-maintained and offer a variety of activities for visitors.
 The gardens are a great place to spend an afternoon, whether you are looking to relax or explore.

-16. Test your hand at Turf’s Up OBX
+16. Try out indoor sports at Turf’s Up OBX

-Turf’s Up OBX is a local business that offers a variety of fun activities for visitors to enjoy.
-They have a wide range of activities available, from group games and activities to individual sports and games.
+Turf’s Up OBX offers a variety of fun activities for visitors to enjoy.
+They have a wide range of indoor activities available, from group games and activities to individual sports and games.
 There is something for everyone at Turf’s Up OBX.

 Turf’s Up OBX is also a great place to enjoy a day out with family and friends.
 The staff is friendly and welcoming, and the games and activities are great fun.
 There is always something new to try.
 Turf’s Up OBX is the perfect place to spend a day enjoying the outdoors and having fun.